daveho/freepoll/guide.md

 You will need to add a udev rule to allow an ordinary user account to access the device.
 The file [udev/98-iclicker.rules](udev/98-iclicker.rules) contains the udev rule I use on my laptop running Linux Mint 20.
-You can install it as followed:
+You can install it as follows:

 ```
 sudo cp udev/98-iclicker.rules /etc/udev/rules.d/